Sqwerzyyy/Quaanz/bloomberg-terminal/README.md

 Leave that window open.
 Now start Quaanz in another terminal window — it will detect Ollama automatically and show it in the model dropdown on the AI Terminal tab.

+> Note: the free tier uses a lightweight 3B parameter model (llama3.2), which runs entirely on your own machine at no cost.
+Response quality and consistency will be noticeably lower than the paid Claude option — for best results, use full sentences rather than single words or short greetings.
+If you need more reliable, higher-quality responses, use the Claude option instead.

 ---

 ### Option B: Claude by Anthropic (paid)